surelybrackets/inspector-f/README.md

 ##### Add route

 This generator will add a new route to an existing app.
 You will be prompted to select the target app.
 After completion, several files will be created in the base directory.
 This includes the `package.json .gitignore .npmignore, tsconfig.json` and any other admininstration files, a boilerplate swagger doc and index.ts (which hooks the app into the api).
 This will create a route named (`inspector-f/<app-name>/<route-name>/:id`).

+Generators utilize [plop](https://plopjs.com/) for code creation.
+Templates can be found in the `app-templates/` directory.